core-stack/memora/CONTRIBUTING.md

 - In the contributors section of README
 - In the CHANGELOG.md file
-- In project releases
-- On the project website (if applicable)
+- On the project website (when available)

 ## 📄 License

-By contributing, you agree that your contributions will be licensed under the [LICENSE_TYPE] License.
+By contributing, you agree that your contributions will be licensed under the **Snipet License (based on Apache 2.0).**.

 ---